-For anyone with a disability, medical condition or age related condition beginning, continuing or returning to driving, a driving assessment may be recommended by a medial health professional to establish whether they are fit to drive.
+For anyone with a disability, medical condition or age related condition beginning, continuing or returning to driving, an on-road driving assessment may be recommended by a medial health professional to establish whether they are fit to drive.

-In most cases, having a medical condition will not stop you from driving as the Driver Licensing Authority is able to issue a conditional licence.
+In most cases, having a medical condition will not stop you from driving as the National Driver Licensing Authority (NDLS) is able to issue a conditional licence.
 This means that you may continue to drive as long as certain conditions or restrictions are met.
 The assessment may be a key component in developing strategies for you to begin, to continue or to return to driving.
 However in some cases it is just no longer safe for a person to drive.
-This article explains the various types of assessment and what services and support the Disabled Drivers Association of Ireland can offer you.